 Falls cause millions of adults aged 65 and older to suffer injuries such as hip fractures and traumatic brain injury (TBI), according to the Centers for Disease Control (CDC) and Prevention.
+Between 2007 and 2016 the rate of death occurring from falls by older adults increased by 30%.
+At this rate, as many as 7 deaths every hour could occur by 2030.
 More specifically, falls in nursing homes lead to about 1,800 deaths among the elderly each year, the CDC says.

 The CDC says nursing home residents who fall frequently sustain injuries that result in permanent disability and reduced quality of life.
 Typical injuries are fractures and head trauma.
 Falls are the most common cause of traumatic brain injuries (TBIs), and 81 percent of TBIs in adults who are 65 and older happen because of a fall.